FACN8/Pre-course/Week1/HTML.md

 - Add some more elements to in your `div`, after each step check your browser to see the changes:

   - Add the `h1` tag back to your code with the content `The Main Heading`.
   - Add an `h2` tag that has the content `Sunheading`.

     Why are headings [important?](https://www.w3schools.com/html/html_headings.asp)
   - Add a `p` tag with the content `First paragraph`.
   - Add an `img` tag with an image from your laptop of your choosing.

     More about [`img`](https://www.w3schools.com/tags/tag_img.asp).
   - Add a second `div` (nested div).
   - In the second `div` add another `p` tag with the content `Second paragraph`.

-  - Comments are used to leave messages for other devs without affecting the code itself.
+    Comments are used to leave messages for other devs without affecting the code itself.
 To add a comment in an html           file use the following syntax: `<!--` your comment goes in here `-->`
-  - Now add a comment to your file just after the main heading.
+  - Now add a comment to your file just below the main heading.

   - The result should look something like this (_only use this in case you are stuck_):